azabelmena/.config/README.md

         - It should only depend on the following:
             - `flake.nix`
             - `flake.lock` (which you can update at your own risk)
-            - `.config/home-manager/`
             - `.config/nix/`
-        - There may be some configuration files that introduce state, and I plan on fixing them as I stumble upon them.
+            - `.sops.yaml` and `secrets.yaml` (these are only needed if you plan on using secrets management).
+        - There is just file (for the `just` program), but this can be disregarded if you don't plan on using `just`.

 # A note for People Who Wish to Steal from This Repository.